Forest Cover & Change

 Our Brazil project was located in the state of Sao Paulo in the 60 million-year-old Atlantic Forest.
 The forest spans across the eastern coastline of Brazil, Argentina, and Paraguay and is one...View Profile ›

 British Columbia is characterized by abundant forests, rugged Pacific coastline, mountains, plateaus, and pristine lakes and rivers.
 Forests cover two-thirds of the province – an area of almos...View Profile ›

 Deforestation and poverty are devastating global problems which can’t be solved in isolation.
 Desperate to feed their families, poor farmers in many parts of the world are driven to cut down t...View Profile ›

-Located in a little known state in north east India called Meghalaya (‘The Abode of the Clouds’ in Sanskrit) the East Khasi Hills form part of the Meghalaya subtropical forests ecoregion.
-Mini...View Profile ›
+Our India project was located in a little known state in north east India called Meghalaya (‘The Abode of the Clouds’ in Sanskrit) the East Khasi Hills form part of the Meghalaya subtropical f...View Profile ›

 With native woodland circa at 1% of the surface area of Ireland, it has become vitally important not only to create new native woodlands for the future, but also to link existing fragments of ...View Profile ›